The Backup Cycle - Full Backups¶

 To create a backup, run xtrabackup with the

-you might need to specify the location of those, too.
-If the target directory
+the same directory, you might need to specify the location of those, too.
+If the

-does not exist, xtrabackup creates it.
-If the directory does exist and is
+target directory does not exist, xtrabackup creates it.
+If the directory does

 To start the backup process run:

 $ xtrabackup --backup --target-dir=/data/backups/